 — Fortnite (@FortniteGame) March 7, 2018

-- 1000 – £7.99/$9.99
+- 1000 – £6.49/$7.99

-To get in on the Battle Pass, you will need to spend 950 V-Bucks, so the 1000 option will cover you there for just shy of £8/$10.
+As you would expect, you get more bang for your Fortnite V-Bucks the more you spend.
+To get in on the Battle Pass, you usually need to spend 950 V-Bucks, so the 1000 option will cover you there for just shy of $8/£7.
 That gives you access to weekly challenges and opportunities to unlock more cosmetics.
-The Battle Pass is valid for one season, which itself lasts for a few months.
-Complete challenges to earn battle stars and progress through each of the Battle Pass’s 100 tiers, or you can pay to unlock each tier for 150 Fortnite V-Bucks.
+The Battle Pass is valid for one season, which itself lasts for at least ten weeks.
+Complete challenges to earn battle stars and progress through each of the Battle Pass’s 100 tiers, or you can pay to unlock each tier for 150 Fortnite V-Bucks each.

-Fortnite V-Bucks: how to buy V-Bucks
+Fortnite V-Bucks: How to buy V-Bucks

 Equally, you can click on the Battle Pass tab in the pre-match menu which gives you more information on what you can get if you purchase one.
 If you do buy one this is the place to pay to unlock further tiers, too.
-You can also click on the item shop tab to browse the featured cosmetics that are for sale.
+You can also click on the ‘Item Shop’ tab to browse the featured cosmetics that are for sale.
 Clicking on them will allow you a closer look at each piece of loot and an option to ‘Get V-Bucks’ by selecting the flashing yellow button.